- Eudicots are a major lineage of flowering plants; see family for general characteristics

 - Eschscholtz’s name was incorrectly spelled when translated to Eschscholzia, but according to nomenclature rules, it can not be corrected and remains missing its “t” (Beidleman 2004)

-- California poppies (Eschscholzia), nightshades (Solanum), and wild roses (Rosa) are examples of plants with nectarless flowers that offer only pollen
+- California poppies (Eschscholzia species), nightshades (Solanum species), and wild roses (Rosa species) are examples of plants with nectarless flowers that offer only pollen

 - Pollen provides no immediate energy, so bees foraging on these flowers must intermittently visit nectar-bearing plants to keep their sugar buzz (Thorp 2002)